AHL00/Cobalt/ideas.md

   So what is better in my opinion is restricting access to the Engine struct.
 Will asset_server be an issue?
 No because assets can't be dropped manually, they are dropped if their reference is dropped and that won't happen without the user accessing Engine.

+## Save system
+- Implementations of serde for every single cobalt type
+- Try downcasting to dyn Serialize + Deserialize to see whether to save that component type

+## Asset packing
+- Check cherno video
+- Asset system can search path for any .cpak files and load the file names present
+- If the game tries to load a file, it will check if it's in the cpak file and load it from there